 Tri-County Museum is the only museum in the Gentry-Worth area.
 The old King City depot, along with a freight caboose, have been moved to the site.
 The museum hosts periodic events of regional interest.

-Two works of the nationally reconized artist and sculptor, the late Clive Rickabaugh, can be seen in the town of Sheridan in Worth County.
-A mural, depecting the beginnings of the town as Defiance on the bank of the Platte River and then as the town of Sheridan to the west, covers one wall in the Farmers State Bank building.
+Two works of the nationally recognized artist and sculptor, the late Clive Rickabaugh, can be seen in the town of Sheridan in Worth County.
+A mural, depicting the beginnings of the town as Defiance on the bank of the Platte River and then as the town of Sheridan to the west, covers one wall in the Farmers State Bank building.
 Carvings of The Last Supper and other religious figures are at the Christian Church.

 A colorful past is a common thread weaving through each of the communities in Gentry and Worth counties.
 Albany was originally called Athens until it was discovered that Clark County, MO, also had a town called Athens.
 It took a special act of the legislature in 1857 to rename the eventual county seat of Gentry County to Albany.